 Often times, our dogs would end up fighting a coyote, the last thing I would want to do is accidentally shoot the dog as opposed to the coyote.

 Most visitors on this website are civilians.
-However, one of the most common uses for white lights are for field work.
+However, one of the most common uses for white lights is for field work.
 Swat teams, military, the police all have circumstances that require flashlights.
 Having a light attached to their shotgun or rifle frees up a hand.

 Weapon Light Reviews: Pistol Lights and Picatinny Rail Mounted Lights